 The MSSA is administered online using a linear-on-the-fly (LOFT) test design.
-Science items are centered on a scientific phenomenon.
-They can consist of shorter (stand-alone) items or items with several parts (item clusters) requiring the student to interact with the item in various ways.
+Science items focus on a scientific phenomenon and can consist of shorter (stand-alone) items or items with several parts (item clusters) that require the student to interact with the item in various ways.
 In Rhode Island, the assessment was administered as an independent field test in spring 2018 and as an operational test in spring 2019.
 In Vermont, the assessment was administered as an operational field test in spring 2018, and as an operational test in spring 2019.
-In 2020 and onwards, additional items will be field tested to build upon the item bank.
+In 2021 and onwards, additional items will be field-tested to build upon the item bank.

 Students unable to participate in the online administration have the option to use print-on-demand-a feature that provides the same items administered to students online in a paper format.
 Spanish versions of the MSSA (developed to meet the same content standards as the English versions) are available for all tested grades.
-Students participating in the computer based MSSA can use standard online testing features in the test delivery system (TDS), which include a selection of font color and size and the ability to zoom in and zoom out or highlight text.
+Students participating in the computer-based MSSA can use standard online testing features in the Test Delivery System (TDS), which include a selection of font color and size and the ability to zoom in and zoom out or highlight text.
 In addition to the resources available to all students, options are available to accommodate students with an Individualized Education Program (IEP) or Section 504 Plan.
-These include braille, American Sign Language (ASL), closed captioning, and large print.
+These options include braille, American Sign Language (ASL), closed captioning, and large print.
 Students with disabilities have the option to take the MSSA with or without accommodations or to take an alternate assessment.
+For additional information about the testing feature and testing accommodations, refer to Volume 5 of this report, Test Administration.